 When your cash flow is low, your employees are the first to suffer.
 With poor cash flow, managing and distributing payroll is practically impossible.
 You simply lack the cash you need to pay your clients.

 With manufacturing invoice factoring, you will be able to better manage your business’s payroll expenses every pay period.
-With manufacturing invoice factoring, your business will be able to secure a strong source of working capital practically overnight.
+With invoice factoring, your business will be able to secure a strong source of working capital practically overnight.
 This allows you to completely skip the normal time it takes for your clients to fulfill payment on their invoices.

 2. Upgrading & Repairing Equipment

 In the manufacturing business, you’re only as good as your equipment.
-Keeping up with the best manufacturing businesses in the industry requires you to constantly maintain and upgrade equipment.
+Keeping up with the best businesses in the industry requires you to constantly maintain and upgrade equipment.

 When is it time to upgrade your equipment?
 It’s time to start upgrading your equipment when you notice the following:

 - Your rate of returned products is increasing